antoniomagherini99/FLOOD_group2/notebooks/README.md

-Folder for trained models (in the case of CONVLSTM) and all other notebooks for CNN used in this project.
+Folder for trained CONVLSTM models.
+Two different models: multistep (how a convlstm should be implemented) and single step (interim presentation).
+To use multistep model, check read me file in model_path to understand which hyperparameters (and scalers) to use for a certain file path.
+No model path is available in this repository for the single step due to too large file size.
+Although, if you wish to run locally that notebook you can download the file path [here](https://drive.google.com/drive/folders/1RTRliso_KVhW_aD9iFnHHpvnAeIssdYv?usp=drive_link).
+To see how models were trained, please look at the convlstm folder within the model folder.
-In the case of CONVLSTM, the models are trained in models/conv_lstm folder.
+Also contains the notebooks for CNN used in this project.